 Something that this restaurant has is that it includes WiFi so you can continue doing the activities that you like so much with your phone.
 It has a jazz bar that offers a relaxed and quiet atmosphere.

-To eat at the place, you must make your reservation in advance.
+To eat there, you must make your reservation in advance.
 Gift cards are also available.
 Prices range from 12,00 € to 22,00 €.

-It also has a terrace so you can eat outdoors and its prices are approximately 10 €.
+It also has a terrace for you to eat outdoors and its prices are approximately 10 €.

 La Strega Nocciola

-One thing that makes this restaurant stand out is that all its food is Italian and you can order take away food.
-Besides, it has affordable prices ranging from 2.50 €, 3.50 €, 4.50 € or 6.50 €.
-The main attraction of the restaurant is its desserts and what they sell the most are ice creams.
+One thing that makes this restaurant stand out is that all its food is Italian and you can order take-out.
+Besides, it has affordable prices ranging from 2,50 €, 3,50 €, 4,50 € or 6,50 €.
+The main attraction of the restaurant are its desserts and what they sell the most are ice creams.